luisreyesxv/jewelry-store/README.md

     | img | This is primarily used by inquiries and category cards on homepage.
 This is the image for the respective property.   |

 <img src='./screenshots/jewelry_2.png' alt="A view of product page that also shows the material buttons">

-# Heads up
-added cors and tried to make the cors dynamic.
-I wanted to have the domain be different depending the environment.
-So I added the domains inside the credentials file. and nested them inside a production and development build.
-I think alls gonna work well.
-Here is a stackoverflow link explaining what I did. [stackoverflow link](https://stackoverflow.com/questions/49985642/rails-5-1-cors-how-to-set-different-origins-for-different-environments)

-* The colors for the Material Button is inside a /Component/Materials.
-This file should store the colors that will fill up the little button showing what the materials are.
-THis iwll be used a bit, and should be handy if we ever have to show multiple colors at once (like Red/Green, or zebra)